amundmr/ecdh/README.md

 ## Features:
 - Galvanostatic Cycling
     - Plot Charge/Discharge curves over cycle life
-        - Range, specific or all cycles can be plotted in addition to trimming of the first $x$ cycles.
+        - Range, specific or all cycles can be plotted in addition to trimming of the first *x* cycles.
     - Plot Capacity retention over cycle life
     - Plot dQ/dV
     - Plot data from any number of input files